 allow the love of God to soften her heart.
 The best way to make a woman change

-her heart is to love her.
+her heart is through love.

 Col 3-20,21